 This is an annual event to remember the six million Jews murdered during the Holocaust, as well as the millions of people killed under Nazi persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.

-Due to the Covid pandemic, this event will not be able to take place in person, but will be available to view on the day from 2pm here.
+Due to the ongoing impact of Covid, this event will not be taking place in person, but will be available to view on the day from 2pm here.

 The service will feature a number of presentations and case studies, including powerful testimonies from survivors of genocide.
-Our keynote speeches this year are from Rabbi Roderick Young, and Dr Fiona Haworth, Associate Priest at St Peter Mancroft Church.
-Councillor Vaughan Thomas, the Lord Mayor of Norwich, will also make a speech reflecting upon the theme of this year’s event.
+Our speakers this year are Rabbi Roderick Young, and Dr Fiona Haworth, Associate Priest at St Peter Mancroft Church.
+Councillor Dr Kevin Maguire, the Lord Mayor of Norwich, will also make a speech reflecting upon the theme of this year’s event.

 Holocaust Memorial Day is a time to honour the survivors of these atrocities and use the lessons of their experience to challenge hatred and discrimination today.

 To further commemorate the day, representatives of the Association of Jewish Refugees (AJR) will be planting a commemorative tree in Chapelfield Gardens.
 This is to honour the organisation’s 80th anniversary, as well as Her Majesty The Queen’s Platinum Jubilee.